 Figure 5: Region of absolute stability of the leapfrog method (52).
-Note that region of stability in the case collapses to the interval [-i, i] on the imaginary axis.
-Hence, the leapfrog method is always absolutely unstable.
+The region collapses to the interval [-i, i] on the imaginary axis.
+Hence, the leapfrog method is convergent but unconditionally absolutely unstable.
 In other words, there is no hope for the method (52) to simulate accurately a linear dynamical system that has an attractor at the origin.